danieljwait/e2ee-messenger/Writeup/README.md

 **Group Messaging:**

 To access IRC channels, users must first install an IRC client and select the domain name for the network they want to connect to.
 Once connected they will have to choose a display name.
-This is because users do not need to register to use IRC, only supply a short identifier in the form of a nickname \[5\].
+This is because users do not need to register to use IRC, only supply a short identifier in the form of a nickname.
 Finally, once they join a network’s channel, the network’s server they are connected to will relay all the messages they send to all the other users connected to the channel, and vice versa.

 **Difference:**